Josh Edgin: 2013

 Edgin made the Mets' roster for Opening Day in 2013.
-Deciding that Edgin needed some time in the minor leagues to work on his pitching, and not wanting to send him to their Class AAA affiliate, the Las Vegas 51s of the Pacific Coast League, because of struggles the Las Vegas pitching staff was having, the Mets demoted Edgin on April 27 to the Binghamton Mets to make room for Shaun Marcum on their roster.
+Deciding that Edgin needed some time in the minor leagues to work on his pitching, and not wanting to send him to their Triple-A affiliate, the Las Vegas 51s of the Pacific Coast League, because of struggles the Las Vegas pitching staff was having, the Mets demoted Edgin on April 27 to the Binghamton Mets to make room for Shaun Marcum on their roster.
 On May 14, the Mets promoted him to play with the 51s.
 He returned to the Mets on June 9 with Collin Cowgill and Josh Satin as they replaced Ike Davis, Robert Carson, and Mike Baxter on the Mets′ roster.
 On August 2, 2013, the Mets placed Edgin on the disabled list for an expected four to six weeks after he suffered a stress fracture in a rib. replacing him on the active roster with Pedro Feliciano.
 On September 24, the Mets reinstated Jordany Valdespin following his 50-game suspension for his involvement in the Biogenesis clinic scandal and transferred Edgin to the 60-day disabled list to make room for Valdespin on the active roster.
 On October 31, Edgin was among seven players reactivated off of the disabled list.
 Edgin finished the 2012 season with 1–1 record in 34 appearances for the Mets and a 3.77 ERA in 28 2/3 innings pitched with one save, 20 strikeouts, and a WHIP of 1.326 while giving up 26 hits, 12 runs, two home runs, and 12 walks.
 In the minor leagues during the season, he had pitched to a 7.88 ERA in eight innings pitched over five games with 10 strikeouts and five walks while with Binghamton and to an ERA of 5.91 in 102/3 innings over 11 games with Las Vegas, where he had a record of 2–0 and 12 strikeouts and gave up two walks.